hasithaa/bal.tips/content.en/docs/syntax/identifiers/index.md

 ### Character Escaping

 As previously mentioned, Ballerina allows any valid Unicode code point to be used in an identifier, which can be escaped using the `\u{XXXX}` syntax or a non-empty character using the `\` syntax.
-This provides even more flexibility for programmers to use non-ASCII characters and support non-English languages in their code.
+This provides even more flexibility for programmers to use non-ASCII characters in their code.

 {{<md class="syntax">}}
 * `\u{XXXX}`